wavesgroup/fluid-mechanics-notes/syllabus.md

 ## Grading

-* Homework (40%); assignments will be given every Wednesday and will be due the following Monday.
+* Homework (20%); assignments will be given every Wednesday and will be due the following Monday.
   Each assignment is graded on a scale of 0-3 (0: not submitted; 1: incomplete;
   2: complete and partially correct; 3: complete and correct).
   I use fractional scores where applicable, so, for example, a complete and mostly correct assignment may give you a 2.5.
+* Midterm exam (30%); closed book, in person, one class period.
-* Final exam (60%); exam is open-book take-home exam, due in 48 hours.
+* Final exam (50%); closed book, in person, one class period.

 ## Approximate course schedule